IntelRealSense/librealsense/doc/support-matrix.md

 * Global Timestamp mechanism is not yet available for the SR300
 * D400 JSON presets are not applicable to SR300 devices, since they rely on completely different technology
-* Multicamera is technically supported similar to D400 but SR300 devices suffer from destructive interference, hence should not shared field of view
+* Multicamera is technically supported similar to D400 but SR300 devices suffer from destructive interference, hence should not share field of view
 * On-Chip Calibration is not applicable to the SR300 since the structured light module does not lose depth calibration over time

 ### T265 Tracking Module Notes: